webtorrent/webtorrent/README.md

 - WebTorrent is slower at finding peers since "DHT over WebRTC" requires multiple roundtrips for peer introductions.
 (This is a requirement of WebRTC signaling - no way around this)
 - WebTorrent peers must keep their browser tab open to seed (Show UI to encourage seeding back at least 2x)
-- Slower piece verification (SHA1) (max 2MB/s with web worker pool, Web Crpyto API will bring huge speed-up when it's finally ready)
+- Slower piece verification (SHA1) (max 2MB/s with web worker pool, Web Crypto API will bring huge speed-up when it's finally ready)
 - WebTorrent bootstrap DHT node does *a bit* more work than a BitTorrent one since it must do WebRTC signaling.
 (Not a huge deal)